 1. Introduction

-Next Gen Learning ("NGL", "we", "us" or "our") is a South Africa–registered education technology company committed to protecting your privacy and handling your personal information responsibly.
-We primarily serve adult learners and working professionals globally through courses co-created with leading universities and institutes.
-This Privacy Policy explains how we collect, use, store, share, and protect your personal data when you use our educational products and services.
 We adhere to applicable data protection laws – including the EU General Data Protection Regulation (GDPR), UK GDPR, South Africa’s Protection of Personal Information Act (POPIA), the California Consumer Privacy Act (CCPA), and U.S. education privacy laws like FERPA – which regulate the use of educational data and grant you various rights.
-Our services are not intended for children under 13, and we do not knowingly collect data from them in compliance with COPPA.
+Our services are not intended for people under 18, and we do not knowingly collect data from them in compliance with COPPA.
 By engaging with our platform (e.g. enrolling in a course, participating in a session, or using our site), you acknowledge the practices described in this Privacy Policy.

 2. Data Collection and Consent

 We believe in transparency and user control regarding data collection.
 Before or during enrolment in our courses or use of our platform, we will inform you of the data we collect and the purposes for processing.
 In many cases, we will seek your explicit consent for certain data uses, especially those not strictly necessary for delivering the core service.
 This consent is voluntary, granular, and may be withdrawn at any time without penalty.
-For example, during signup you may be asked to agree to specific uses of your data (detailed below) such as personalising your learning or receiving marketing emails.
-Where consent is our legal basis (per GDPR Article 6(1)(a)), we will only process your data for those agreed purposes.
-In other cases, we rely on additional legal bases like contractual necessity or legitimate interests (with appropriate safeguards).
-If you decline or withdraw consent for optional uses, you will still have access to core educational features.

-Purposes of Collection (Consent Scope): When we request consent, we clearly explain each purpose.
+When we request consent, we clearly explain each purpose.
 These include:

 - Personalised Learning Experience: Using your data to tailor content, feedback, and course pacing to your needs.